Nail That Jell-O on the Wall: Social Media Perfection is Fleeting

 Hmm, maybe I should change the titles of some of these blog posts?

 For Twitter (per the same article), the ideal length is 71-100 characters.
 This makes sense as it adds space to comment when replying.
-But make no mistake about it – having to go under 100 characters forces you to be concise.
+But make no mistake about it – having to go under 100 characters would force you to be concise.

 Caption length should be 138-150 characters.
 Not as concise as Twitter, but you’re still not writing a Russian novel.